0

 • The principal purposes behind endoscopy are examination, affirmation and treatment.

-• Endoscopy can be used to remove tumors or polyps from the digestive tract.
+• Endoscopy can be used to remove tumours or polyps from the digestive tract.

-Endoscopy is useful for studying many systems in the human body; these areas include
+Endoscopic procedures help study many systems in the human body; these areas include:

 • Gastrointestinal tract: throat, endoscopy stomach, and duodenum (esophagogastroduodenoscopy), small digestive system , internal organ/colon (colonoscopy, sigmoidoscopy), bile conduit, rectum (rectoscopy), and butt (anoscopy).